hydeenoble/blockchain-developer-bootcamp-final-project/README.md

     > Final cost:          0.02422906 ETH
     ```

-4. To start the application, run the command below in the root directory onf the application:
+4. To start the application, run the command below in the root directory of the application:
     ```
     npm run dev
     ```